-Launched in 2020, the Nature Foundation is an independent charitable entity supporting the important work of the Canadian Museum of Nature.
-The Foundation’s mission is to inspire investments in nature for discovery, research and education to foster solutions for our future.
-Supporters investing in the Foundation provide vital funding to advance fact-based science that empowers globally relevant fieldwork and research, training of Canada's next generation of natural history experts, as well as knowledge sharing, collaboration, and educational initiatives.
-Learn more at foundation.nature.ca.
+The Nature Foundation is an independent charitable entity supporting the Canadian Museum of Nature by inspiring philanthropic investments in nature for discovery, research and education to foster solutions for our future.
+The Foundation and its supporters advance fact-based science through vital funding that empowers the museum’s research, collections, and educational initiatives.

 Investments through the Foundation enable the museum to undertake globally relevant fieldwork for new discoveries, conduct research that informs the climate and biodiversity crises, grow and share the knowledge associated with its collections, train the next generation of collections-based researchers, and advance dynamic educational programming that supports science literacy and a love of nature.

 The Foundation’s Board is comprised of business leaders and changemakers from across Canada who share a commitment to inspiring investments in nature and a desire to support a sustainable future.

 To discover more about the Nature Foundation, contact Laura Evans, Executive Director & Chief Advancement Officer (firstname.lastname@example.org), or visit foundation.nature.ca.